 h) If the index redirection is used for multi-dimensional arrays, the size of the integer array or record of integer type shall exactly be the same as the dimension of the respective port array, and the its type shall allow storing the highest index (from all dimensions) of the port array.

 i) If a variable referenced in the value, param, sender or @index clause is a lazy or fuzzy variable, the expression assigned to this variable is equal to the result produced by the getreply operation, i.e. later evaluation of the lazy or fuzzy variable does not lead to repeated invocation of the getreply operation.

+j) If the getreply operation contains both from and sender clause, the variable or parameter referenced in the sender clause shall be type compatible with the template in the from clause.

 22.3.6 The Catch operation